balch/Recipes/app/src/main/assets/code-recipes/architecture/random-exhaustive-list.md

 - Sometimes you need to randomly show items from a list
 - Using a random index is easy, but leads to many repeated items
-- Its better to show all the items in a random list to enure freshness
+- Its better to show all the items in a random list to ensure freshness
     - Save shuffled main list to randomize order
     - Return and remove items from front of saved list
     - Add more shuffled items when capacity runs low